Filter Results

 Verified Licensed

-Based in Norman, Oklahoma, Robert D. Provine is a seasoned certified public accountant with over 15 years of experience providing tax and accounting s...
+Based in Owasso, Oklahoma, Elizabeth A. Galegar is a dedicated certified public accountant (CPA) with over 15 years of experience serving a diverse ra...

 Certified Public Accountant